 Ways to Celebrate Grandparents on Grandparents Day!

-Marian McQuade, a housewife from West Virginia, began with the simple idea of supporting the elderly in nursing homes, and ended with a new holiday, National Grandparents Day.
-Declared a national holiday by President Carter in 1978, it is now celebrated every year on the first Sunday after Labor Day.
+Marian McQuade of West Virginia began with the simple idea of supporting the elderly in nursing homes, and ended with a national holiday, Grandparents Day.
+Declared a national holiday by President Carter in 1978, it is celebrated every year on the first Sunday after Labor Day.
 September was chosen as it represents “the autumn years” of one’s life.

 More than 56 million grandparents now reside in the United States.
 A full 5.7 million live with their grandchildren.
 For all families, Grandparents Day presents an opportunity to tap into the wisdom and heritage that older relatives provide—an especially rich resource for our children.
 McQuade’s goal was to create a day to honor grandparents and give them a chance to show their love for their grandchildren.
 She also hoped children would learn the value of their grandparent’s strength and guidance, and return that message of love.
 For children whose grandparents have passed away, they can be encouraged to offer their kindness to other elderly people, especially those who reside in nursing homes.